ee538/final-project-txia0604/README.md

 ## Final report:

-## Bastic Functions of The TrojanMap
+## Basic Functions of The TrojanMap

 This project is aimed to building a mapping application by using data structures and graph search algorithms.
 This project has four main functions related to this field: